emu-iasa/how-to-yolocon/README.md

-# how-to-yolocon
+# How to Yolocon
-How the average flow of Yolocon goes, what it is, and how to set it up
+I'm writing this right now :D